YeOldeDM/lets-godot-roguelike/posts/step-1-setup.md

 Our first scene will be our game's Map.
 The Map scene will be the object representing the static world our game will exist in.
 In short, the dungeon's floors and walls.
 Add your first node to this scene.
 The node we want to add is `TileMap`.
 Once you add it, it will show up in your SceneTree panel.
 When you select it there, you can see all its exposed properties show up in the Inspector panel.
 This is the primary way you will be working with nodes throughout this project.
 There is really not much we need to do with our new TileMap's properties yet.
 The one thing you do want to do is rename `TileMap` to simply `Map`.
 Giving your nodes meaningful names is a good habit to get into.
 Our game will only really be "one map", so its name doesn't need to be any more descriptive than this.
+You also want to set the Map's Cell Size to [32,32]; the tile graphics we'll be using are all 32x32 pixels in size, and we want our map cells to match this.
+You can find this property in the inspector tab while the Map node is selected.

 ![][mapscene]